E-Waste Recycling Event

 the event.
 A map of these bin locations is located online at http://www.webster.edu/sustainability/recycling/ewaste.html.

-This event is not for recycling University-owned equipment, such as computers, laptops, etc.
+This event is also for recycling University-owned equipment, such as computers, laptops, etc.

 - • Computers, Laptops, Printers, Scanners, Fax